God's Own Country (2017 film): Cast

-Also Harry Lister Smith, Melanie Kilburn, Liam Thomas, Patsy Ferran, Moey Hassan, Naveed Choudhry, Sarah White and John McCrea have been cast in supporting roles.
+Also Harry Lister Smith, Melanie Kilburn, Liam Thomas, Patsy Ferran, Moey Hassan, Naveed Choudhry, Sarah White and John McCrea in supporting roles.

 Production

 The film is partly based on writer and director Francis Lee's own life, where he also had to make a decision to either stay and work on his family's farm or go off to drama school.

 The film was shot in Yorkshire, specifically around the Silsden area of Keighley in West Yorkshire, with some other scenes being shot in Keighley Bus Station and Airedale General Hospital with Haworth and Otley also featuring as backdrops for the film.

 The production was financed in part through the British Film Council's iFeature programme with additional funding being secured from Creative England.

 Release

 The film had its world premiere at the Sundance Film Festival on 23 January 2017.
 It was the only production from the United Kingdom that featured in the world drama category in the 2017 Sundance Film Festival.
 It went onto screen at the Berlin International Film Festival on 11 February 2017.

 Shortly after, Picturehouse Entertainment, Orion Pictures and Samuel Goldwyn Films acquired UK and US distribution rights respectively.
 It was released in the United Kingdom on 1 September 2017.
-The film was banned in Malaysia, China and some Arab countries due to explicit sex scenes between the two protagonists.
+The film was banned in Malaysia, China and some Arab countries due to explicit sex scenes between the two men.
 Likewise, Romania was the only country in Eastern Europe where the film was screened.

 God's Own Country was released on DVD on 30 January 2018.